 In my opinion, the first step in making a quilt is to get some inspiration.
 Not the “oh, that’s nice” sort of inspiration but the “I can’t live another second without that!” sort of inspiration.
 I can’t tell you how many unfinished quilt tops I have at my house because I wasn’t really excited about the idea from the start.

-I don’t ever buy quilt patterns.
-I know that probably makes me a jerk but I prefer the challenge of figuring them out for myself.
-If you just want to get started, though, I think a pattern is a good idea.
+I don’t usually buy quilt patterns but if you find one you like, I think a pattern is a good idea.
 They usually have nice directions and tell you how much of each fabric to buy.